 How Long Does a 20 LB Bag of Traeger Pellets Last?

 A 20 lb bag of Traeger pellets lasts between 6 to 20 hours .

-The thing that's special about these wood pellet grills is that they give wood-fired flavor to your food that can’t be achieved with other grills.
+The thing that's special about Traeger grills is that they give wood-fired flavor to your food that can’t be achieved with other grills.
 They are also very versatile.
 You can grill, smoke, bake, braise, barbecue, or roast, all in one grill.

 Can You Grill Steaks on a Traeger?